Sandbox3aster/Privacy-AdversarialLearning/README.md

 TensorFlow Implementation of our ECCV 2018 paper ["Towards Privacy-Preserving Visual Recognition via Adversarial Training: A Pilot Study"]

-In our paper, This paper aims to improve privacy-preserving visual recognition, an increasingly demanded feature in smart camera applications, by formulating a unique adversarial training framework.
+This paper aims to improve privacy-preserving visual recognition, an increasingly demanded feature in smart camera applications, by formulating a unique adversarial training framework.

 The proposed framework explicitly learns a degradation transform for the original video inputs, in order to optimize the trade-off between target task performance and the associated privacy budgets on the degraded video.
 A notable challenge is that the privacy budget, often defined and measured in task-driven contexts, cannot be reliably indicated using any single model performance, because a strong protection of privacy has to sustain against any possible model that tries to hack privacy information.